LeonAndrade/LeonAndrade.github.io/README.md

 By transactions we are assuming the sum of prices for a single invoice.
 _(obs: there are a few prices with negative value and a description os adjusted bad debit, so we are going to disconsider all negative prices)_

+The average reduces a series of numbers into a single number, while it's useful, alone it can lead to misinterpretations.
+So as to avoid this common pitfall, let's see how are the transaction values distributed along the price range.

 ```sql
 WITH a AS (